 In the course of the next few months, these runs continued, still on footpaths but gradually increasing in length as the running bug began to bite.
 Meeting places were generally pub car parks, churches or other such points, and as well as the enjoyment of running, the club took an interest in local history landmarks and ornithological sightings.

-In August 1983, the group entered the "Famous Barnsley 6" Road Race as an unattached team called "Penistone Footpath Runners".
-The name was suggested by Doug Carr and someone else suggested that they run in white vests and black shorts as these were the colours which Penistone Grammar school were wearing at the time.
+In August 1983, the group entered the “Famous Barnsley 6” Road Race as an unattached team called “Penistone Footpath Runners”.
+The name was suggested by Doug Carr and someone else suggested that they run in white vests and black shorts as these were the colours which Penistone Grammar school were wearing at the time (The school still has similar colours for sports kit).
 It was also suggested that they adopted the Grammar School badge for the front of the vest.
-In this manner, the Clubs future name and colours were established.
+In this manner, the Club’s future name and colours were established.
 The team excelled themselves, coming second in the unattached team event with another Cubley resident, Brian Hague, taking the honours as the first local unattached home.

 Following on this success, it was decided to form a club and a meeting was arranged and a Constitution drawn up.
 Doug Carr became Chairman, John Wright Secretary, Graham Morrison Treasurer and Keith Brown President.
 So the Club came into existence in October 1983 and became affiliated to the Northern Counties Athletic Association, Northern Counties Womens Cross Country, Fell Running Association, South Yorkshire Amateur Athletic Association and the Yorkshire Cross Country Association.
 The club quickly grew to boast over 200 members with a thriving and successful Junior Section led by David Holladay and Willie Gibbins.